backstage/backstage/docs/plugins/new-backend-system.md

 description: Details of the upcoming backend system
 ---

-> **DISCLAMER: The new backend system is under active development and is not considered stable**
+> **DISCLAIMER: The new backend system is under active development and is not considered stable**

+## Status

+The new backend system is under active development, and only a small number of plugins and services have been migrated so far.
+It is possible to try it out, but it is not recommended to use this new system in production yet.

+You can find an example backend setup at https://github.com/backstage/backstage/tree/master/packages/backend-next.

 ## Overview

-This is an example of how you create, start and add existing plugins to your backend.
+This is an example of how you create, add plugins, and start up your backend.

 ```ts
 import { createBackend } from '@backstage/backend-defaults';